Why Is My Milkweed Drooping?

 Habitat Loss

-Rapid development, infrastructure, and residential expansion have drastically lessened the habitat available for monarchs to survive and reproduce.
-Large tracts of natural land have been converted to urban conditions which feature sparse vegetation and plant life.
+Rapid development, infrastructure, and residential expansion have drastically lessened the habitat for monarchs to survive and reproduce.
+Large tracts of natural land have been converted to urban conditions with sparse vegetation and plant life.

-Monarchs rely heavily on natural habitats that encourage and benefit their propagation; the loss of an ideal environment leads to considerable loss of the species.
+Monarchs rely heavily on natural habitats that encourage and benefit their propagation; losing an ideal environment leads to considerable species loss.

 Pesticides